 The Core Advocacy Training is a 40-hour initial skills and knowledge training for advocates of domestic violence victims/survivors in New Mexico, funded by the Children Youth and Families Department.
 It is designed for new advocates; however, manager and board members of advocacy organizations are welcome to attend (space allowing).
 The online portion of the training is approximately 24 hours, followed by 3 days of an in-person intensive training, which is experiential.
 Please visit www.nmcadv.org for a calendar of in-person training.

-NOTE: This training is no longer available for registration.
+NOTE: This previous version of the Core Advocacy Training is no longer available for registration.
 Former participants will continue to have access to course materials.
-The current version of the Core Advocacy Training is 2015.

 This series of webinars is an introduction to the Helping Explore Accountable Lifestyles (HEAL) curriculum, which was developed by Jeffrie Cape of Charron Services, in partnership with David Garvin and the staff at the ADA Program.
 HEAL is a self-paced, 52-session batterer intervention program for men.
 These webinars give an overview of the HEAL program design - Acknowledgement, Cornerstones, Challenge, and Sankofa.
 The intention of these webinars is to serve as an introduction and compliment an in-person training by David & Jeffrie, provided by the New Mexico Coalition Against Domestic Violence on a regular basis since 2012.

 NOTE: TO REGISTER FOR THIS TRAINING, YOU MUST FIRST REGISTER FOR DVOTI/BIP FACILITATOR TRAINING AT WWW.NMCADV.ORG